FOGProject/fog-imager/README.md

 # fog-imager
-A FOG Project side project that will lead to 2.0 development.
+A FOG Project 2.0 imaging submodule.

 ## Requirements
 The scripts should be used with the buildroot environment that can be built